 Swimming Pool Myths That Simply Don’t Hold Water

-It’s got all the hallmarks of a great home improvement — adds value, enhances livability and beauty, and creates a perfect gathering spot for family and friends.
+We all know that outdoor swimming pools have got all the hallmarks of a great home improvement – adds value, enhances livability and beauty, and creates a perfect gathering spot for family and friends.
 So why wouldn’t you add a swimming pool to your outdoor living space?

 From the belief that it costs too much to operate a pool to the misconception it will go unused, myths about pool ownership abound – and they likely dissuade some homeowners from making this valuable home improvement.
 If you’ve been considering adding a swimming pool to your outdoor environment, here are five common myths that are all wet: